iorchard/burrito_docs/source/operation/graceful_node_shutdown.rst

 * poweroff
 * reboot

-This is the systemd behavior not to emit the dbus signal for the legacy commands so kubelet's inhibitor is skipped.
+The systemd version (v239) in Rocky Linux does not to emit the dbus signal for the legacy commands so kubelet's inhibitor is not honored.

-So it is recommended to use systemctl command when shutting down a node.
+So use systemctl command when shutting down a node.